deciduously/music/post.md

 }
 ```

-We need `Interval` variants directly `Semitones` instead of plain integers, to make sure they're always turned into `Cents` correctly:
+We need `Interval` variants to map directly to `Semitones` instead of plain integers, to make sure they're always turned into `Cents` correctly:

 ```rust
 impl From<Interval> for Semitones {